ashsmith/ashsmithio/_posts/2014-12-23-simple-magento2-controller-module.md

 comments: true
 ---

 With the developer beta release of Magento 2 coming out just the other day, I decided it was a good time to take a look at how to create a simple module.
-The goal of this post is to help you (read as: me) understand some of the new concepts/structures in Magento 2.
+The goal of this post is to help both you and myself to understand some of the new concepts/structures in Magento 2.

-It's worth noting this is an investigation by myself, and exploring the magento 2 code base.
-I talk to myself a lot, and probably make false promises like writing future posts (seriously, my last past was 4 months ago).
-Imagine those comments as mere @TODO docblocks that never get looked at.

-I apologise if anything is hard to follow.
-It is a complete and utter brain dump.
-I have a messy brain.
-Please call me on it, and I'll do my best to re-write it... or you could suggests edits on github [because, well, you just should ok.](https://github.com/ashsmith/ashsmithio)

-This post assumes you have good knowledge of Magento 1.x (and that you can understand me translating the rubbish that comes out of my brain unpolished), most importantly though: You should be comfortable creating a module with controllers and blocks already.
+This post assumes you have good knowledge of Magento 1.x.
+You should be comfortable creating a module with controllers and blocks already.

 ## Basic module with controller, block and view.

 Let's start with registering a module, and seeing how it works.
-I'm not going to do anything fancy, we're literally going to output "Hello World" to the content of the frontend on a custom route.
+I'm not going to do anything fancy, we're just going to output "Hello World" to the content block using a custom frontend route.

 ### Code Structure